Dads have a big impact on their child’s life from birth. These 10 tips can help new dads make a positive start to fatherhood.

 6. Have some one-on-one time

-This kind of time is about just you and your baby.
+This kind of time is about you and your baby.
 If you can create moments when your baby has your full attention, you can really tune in to your baby.
 This gives the two of you a chance to connect and bond.
-This time can happen when you’re doing everyday things like changing or dressing your baby – it doesn’t need to be specially planned.
+For example, it can be as simple as making faces at each other while you dress your baby.

-You’re not alone if you feel nervous or unsure about being a new dad – there are always things to learn.
+Whether it’s your first or fifth baby, there are always new things to learn.
 You can find information by searching this website, talking with other dads and attending parenting groups, for example.
 And one of the best ways to learn is by doing – spending lots of time caring for your baby.

 8. Accept or ask for help